jamiebutterworth2016/machine-learning/practical/pre-model-algorithms.md

 ![cluster plot](/images/practical/cluster-plot.png)

 ### Scree plot
+Use a scree plot to find the appropriate number of clusters.\
+*Does this need to happen before we specify the number of clusters?*\
 Visualises the degree of scattering (variance) by comparing the distortion for each variation of clusters.\
 Distortion is the distance between the centroid and other points in the cluster.\
 To determine the optimal number of clusters, we select the value of k where distortion subsides to the left of the plot before it reaches a point of negligible change with the cluster variations to the right.\